emfcamp/badge-2024-documentation/docs/tildagon-apps/examples/detect-hexpansion.md

 weight: 6
 ---

-The following demo app demonstrates how you can detect hexpansion insertions and removals:
+The following demo app demonstrates how you can detect hexpansion insertions and removals for Hexpansions with an EEPROM, to determine if an insertion is a specific, supported Hexpansion.

 ```python
 import app